DejanPopovic1/Simple-Database-Web-App/README.md

    - There could be some security vulnerabilities but it wasnt specified to firm up security loopholes

 #Flaws/Things done differently
+*) When adding more entries to the DB over and above the user "Mary", the Info page always reverts to the last entry of the DB which is an error
+   - This is because there is an error in the getMainPageModel() function in the HomeController.
+Its actually easy to fix but no time to do so
 *) I used an email as an ID for person
 *) Entering a blank password in the Info page causes crash upon submission - no time to add validation *) A field called LastLogin in Person table should exist.
 For some reason I couldnt get the date class working so I left it out